Understanding Garden Soil

 1. Sandy Soil

 Sandy soil has large particles that don't hold water or nutrients well.
 It warms up quickly in spring but dries out fast in summer.
+In my experience managing coastal gardens, sandy soil can be highly productive once you understand how to work with its characteristics.

 2. Clay Soil

 Clay soil has tiny particles that pack together tightly.
 It's rich in nutrients but can be challenging to work with.
+I've transformed dozens of heavy clay gardens into productive spaces using the right amendment strategies.

 3. Loamy Soil (The Gold Standard)

-๐Ÿงช Simple Soil Test
+๐Ÿงช Simple Soil Test (Field Method I Use)

 Squeeze a handful of moist soil: